Tuesday, November 1, 2016

 The cushions we fabricate for Narcissus will essentially be like this one but the back will not have the ‘head roll’ division.
 The upholstery of the back will smoothly curve from the bottom to be tacked over on the top and will not be detachable except by removing the four wood screws on each side.

 We also studied 4175’s seatbacks, which were re-fabricated from wider Illinois Central RR seats fitted with only the arms but not the detachable sockets on them originally.
-Looking at them with ‘fresh eyes, the sides look like there is something missing; the wider socket would have filled the space better.
+Looking at them with ‘fresh eyes, the sides look like something is missing; the wider socket would have filled the space better.

 We contacted Auburn Stove Foundry (Mike Blais – New Gloucester) and Enterprise Foundry (Leo Ferland) Lewiston.
 We disassembled two cross-seats and, on 20 October, took one set of castings to each of the two foundries for cost estimates.
 We told them that both would be asked to submit their estimates in time for our 1 November deadline.
 We were given a very interesting tour of Enterprise and had useful discussions with both.